Markdown guide

 Formatting links

-To emphasize links, add asterisks before and after the brackets and parentheses.
+To emphasise links, add asterisks before and after the brackets and parentheses.
 To denote links as code, add backticks in the brackets.

 Visit the **[Markdown Guide](https://www.markdownguide.org)**.